 The Third Party Liability Insurance does not cover you with respect to damage to the Vehicle itself, and does not relieve you of your obligation to us to ensure that the Vehicle is not damaged during your rental (whether or not you are at fault).
 Third Party Liability Insurance does not reduce or otherwise affect your responsibility to us or any other person.

-XII.
+XIII.
 Binding Arbitration

 Please read this provision of the Agreement carefully.

-You have the right to reject the Binding Arbitration terms as set forth in this Section XII (Binding Arbitration).
+You have the right to reject the Binding Arbitration terms as set forth in this Section XIII (Binding Arbitration).
 If you reject, your Membership will no longer be subject to an arbitration provision.
 You can reject arbitration by contacting Member Support by e-mail (see Section II (How to Contact Us)), stating that you would like to reject the arbitration provision.
 To be effective, your e-mail must be sent within thirty (30) days of your submission of your Membership Application.
 We will not reject your Membership Application or close your Account if you reject this arbitration provision.
 You do not have the right to reject any other provisions in this Agreement.

 This section provides that disputes between you and us may be resolved by binding arbitration.
 Arbitration replaces the right to go to court, have a jury trial or initiate or participate in a class action.
 In arbitration, disputes are resolved by an arbitrator, not a judge or jury.
-This Section XII (Binding Arbitration) is governed by the Federal Arbitration Act (FAA), and shall be interpreted in the broadest way the law will allow.
+This Section XIII (Binding Arbitration) is governed by the Federal Arbitration Act (FAA), and shall be interpreted in the broadest way the law will allow.